 Hawley’s plan for scholar loan debt is even more foolish than the schemes recently added with the aid of Elizabeth Warren and Bernie Sanders.
 Warren and Sanders would essentially forgive pupil loan debt (in Warren’s plan, the relaxation might be capped for higher-earnings recipients).
 They’d allow the federal authorities to consume the debt.
 In Hawley’s world, he’d make the schools pay 1/2 of it, irrespective of why students defaulted.

 Imagine you are a graduate who owes $30,000 in scholar loans.
-Thanks to Senator Hawley, you now have a preference: You can pay off your obligation (an increasing number of quaint responsibilities in the eyes of ambitious politicians), or you may default on the mortgage and presto!
+Thanks to Senator Hawley, you now have a preference: You can pay off your obligation (an increasing number of quaint responsibilities in the eyes of ambitious politicians), or you may default on the mortgage, and presto!
 Your alma mater is on the hook for half of the debt.
-Not a awful deal, albeit an incentive to go deadbeat, regardless of the excessive effects defaulters can face.
+Not an awful deal, albeit an incentive to go deadbeat, regardless of the excessive effects defaulters can face.

 Perhaps it’s only a case of familiarity breeding contempt.
 Hawley graduated from Stanford with a chief in history and then acquired his regulation diploma from Yale.
-Both he and his wife had been on the law faculty for years at the University of Missouri.
+He and his wife had been on the law faculty for years at the University of Missouri.
 Don’t you hate those four-year universities and their worthless ranges?